 Rooms vary in size and layout - a couple are cosy (but others are huge), some have a walk-in closet or dressing room, and bathrooms range from shower cubicles to whirlpool tubs.
-We liked the look of Windermere, with its Balinese-style four-poster and exotic-bird wallpaper giving pops of orange on a pale grey-white palette.
+We loved our stay in Windermere, with its Balinese-style four-poster and exotic-bird wallpaper giving pops of orange on a pale grey-white palette.
+There's also a cool TV hidden as a mirror.
 Orrest Head is a proper suite, with a separate sitting room where you can relax beneath branch- and bird stencils in front of a vast mirror-TV.
 Its bedroom has what may well be the biggest headboard in Cumbria (it had to be reassembled in situ).
 Langdale is one of the smaller rooms, but comes with a canopied kingsize bed and a big Gothic-arched window.
 You'll see these pointed arches reflected in furnishings throughout the hotel, many of them custom-made in Cumbria.

 There's also a separate little Coach House - the 10th 'room' - for those wanting more privacy.
 Downstairs is a boudoirish, romantic double bedroom and a blingtastic bathroom (think LED mood lighting, silver-sheened spa bath).
 Its living-dining area is upstairs, with a faux-croc sofa and sparkling Love Frankie chandelier, alongside a kitchenette (equipped only for reheating and simple prepping, not full cooking) plus a dinner table which extends to seat 10, in case you suddenly make lots of friends.